Ola Foundation, GiveIndia to provide free O2 concentrators

-New Delhi, May 10 (IANS) Ola Foundation, the philanthropic arm of cab aggregator Ola, on Monday announced its partnership with GiveIndia to provide consumers with oxygen concentrators for free through the Ola app.
+New Delhi: Ola Foundation, the philanthropic arm of cab aggregator Ola, on Monday announced its partnership with GiveIndia to provide consumers with oxygen concentrators for free through the Ola app.

 The service, as part of Ola's O2ForIndia initiative, will start rolling out in Bangalore, starting this week.
 From an initial set of 500 oxygen concentrators, Ola and GiveIndia plan to scale it up across the country with upto 10,000 concentrators in the coming weeks, the company said.